miguelzakharia/aurelia-google-analytics/README.md

 }
 ```

-In order to use the click tracking feature, each HTML element you want to track must contain a `data-analytics-category` and `data-analytics-action` attribute. `data-analytics-label` is supported and optional.
+In order to use the click tracking feature, each HTML element you want to track must contain a `data-analytics-category` and `data-analytics-action` attribute. `data-analytics-label` and `data-analytics-value` are supported and optional.

 ## Building from source